| May 4, 2020 | Lifestyle

 Now that you know how and where you can travel with weed, you may be wondering how you can make your stash more portable.
 The answer?
 A personalized 420 travel kit.

 These are a few of our favorite travel essentials — all of which simplify your smoking and vaping experience on the go.
 It’s a hassle to stop at a headshop when you arrive in a new city.
-Instead of scrambling for supplies, pack the travel-friendly, smell proof Safety Case and you’ll have no problem taking flight once you touch down at your final destination.
+Instead of scrambling for supplies, pack a travel-friendly, smell-proof 420 travel kit and you’ll have no problem taking flight once you touch down at your final destination.

 Everyone knows using a grinder is critical for rolling joints or getting a smooth hit from your vape / pipe.
 You might prefer a premium grinder, but who wants to clean out their kief-catcher just to comply with TSA regulations?
 Easy to clean and quick to use, the inconspicuous, stashable grinder card is a crucial item for the traveling stoner.